-- 4. The coolant level should be up to the base of the filler neck.
-Add coolant if it is low. - 5.
-Put the radiator cap back on.
-Tighten it fully. - 6.
-Pour coolant into the reserve tank.
+5. Put the radiator cap back on.
+Tighten it fully.

+6. Pour coolant into the reserve tank.
 Fill it to halfway between the MAX and MIN marks.
 Put the cap back on the reserve tank.

-Do not add any rust inhibitors or other additives to your vehicle's cooling system.
+Do not add any rust inhibitors or other additives to your car's cooling system.
 They may not be compatible with the coolant or engine components.